MRSA-J/Fractal_Image_Compression_40/README.md

 |  20                    | 0.0782012939453125     | [Lena  20](https://github.com/MRSA-J/Fractal_Image_Compression_40/blob/main/data/lena_svd/lena_svd_generated_20.jpg)  |

-As we could see from above, human eyes cannot easily see the difference between the original and the generated image.
-Moreover, SVD doesn't require large dataset to train.
-It can be directly used without training.    <br />
+- As we could see from above, human eyes cannot easily see the difference between the original and the generated image when # singular value limit = 200.
+However, it is very blurry when # singular value limit = 20
+- The more singular value we use, the better our results normally.
+- Moreover, SVD doesn't require large dataset to train.
+It can be directly used without training.

 > Also, we could see that the fewer singular value we use, the worse our performance.